awlego/play-agricola-scripts/README.md

 A simple script to add a specific card to your collection:
 - Configure with your username and target collection
 - Specify the card ID you want to add
-- Securely prompts for password
+- Securely prompts for password (not that this matters since play-agricola.com is not secure with passwords)

 ### update_highly_rated.js